Q-CHOP: Quantum constrained Hamiltonian optimization: Quantum Constrained Hamiltonian Optimization

 In order to satisfy the constraint enforced by Eq.~\eqref{eq:H_con_ineq}, our added mixing terms need to couple the decision variables and the slack variables, changing them in a correlated manner.
 A Hamiltonian term that flips qubit $j$, for example, should simultaneously change the value of all slack variables associated with inequality constraints that involve variable $x_j$, so as to ensure that inequality constraints remain satisfied.
 However, engineering a strictly constraint-satisfying mixing Hamiltonian would involve complex multi-control logic that may generally be inefficient to implement.
 Instead, we can allow slack variables to change to \emph{any} value, and rely on the always-on constraint Hamiltonian of Q-CHOP to make constraint-violating terms off-resonant.
 For problems with inequality constraints, we therefore modify the objective Hamiltonian of Q-CHOP as $H_\obj(\theta) \to H_\obj(\theta) \times \S(\theta)$, with

 The factor of $\sin\theta$ ensures that the added mixing terms vanish at $\theta=0$ and $\pi$, which is necessary to preserve the initial and final ground states of the Q-CHOP Hamiltonian.

-The mixing operator $\T_D$ can be written in terms of a projector $P_D^+ = \op{+}{+}_D$ onto the uniform superposition $\ket{+}_D \propto \sum_{n\in\SS_D} \ket{n}_D$ as $\T_D = \abs{\SS_D} P_D^+$, where $\abs{\SS_D}$ is the dimension of the slack qudit for constraint $D$.
-If the polynomial $D(\bm x)$ has degree $d$ and coefficients with magnitude $O(1)$, then $\norm{T_D} = \abs{\SS_D} = O(N^d)$.
+The mixing operator $\T_D$ can be written as as $\T_D = \abs{\SS_D} P_D^+$, where $\abs{\SS_D}$ is the dimension of the slack qudit for constraint $D$, and $P_D^+ = \op{+}{+}_D$ is the projector onto the uniform superposition $\ket{+}_D \propto \sum_{n\in\SS_D} \ket{n}_D$.
+If the polynomial $D(\bm x)$ has degree $d$ and coefficients with magnitude $O(1)$, then $\norm{\T_D} = \abs{\SS_D} = O(N^d)$.
 It is therefore worth noting that the norm $\norm{\S(\theta)}$ grows with the product of the slack variable dimensions, $\prod_D \abs{\SS_D}$.
-Though it is not surprising for the cost of solving an optimization problem to grow with the degree of its inequality constraints, it is highly desirable to have a cost that does not grow multiplicatively with the \emph{number} of inequality constraints.
+Though it is not surprising for the cost of solving an optimization problem to grow exponentially with the degree of its inequality constraints (e.g., with quadratic constraints inducing a quadratic cost), it is highly desirable to have a cost that does not grow multiplicatively with the \emph{number} of inequality constraints.
 In future work, it is therefore imperative to find alternative strategies to enforce inequality constraints and engineer new adiabatic paths through the induced subspace of feasible states.